anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge MUST also have a limit on the total number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affected.

-When the Pledge cannot validate the connection, then it MUST establish a Provisional TLS connection with the specified local domain Registrar at the location specified.
+When the Pledge cannot validate the connection, then it MUST establish a Provisional TLS connection with the specified Local Domain Registrar at the location specified.

-The Pledge then sends a voucher request message via the local domain Registrar.
+The Pledge then sends a voucher request message via the Local Domain Registrar.

-After the Pledge receives the voucher, it verifies the TLS connection to the local domain Registrar and continues with enrollment and bootstrap as per standard BRSKI operation.
+After the Pledge receives the voucher, it verifies the TLS connection to the Local Domain Registrar and continues with enrollment and bootstrap as per standard BRSKI operation.

 The Pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from its provisioned Cloud Registrar.